apostrophecms/docs/docs/reference/api/authentication.md

 ### Response

-A successful response will return a session cookie.
+A successful response will return a session cookie via the `Set-Cookie` header, which should be automatically honored in the browser context.

 ### End session